dhellmann/pymotw-3/source/shlex/index.rst

 A common problem when working with input text is to identify a sequence of quoted words as a single entity.
 Splitting the text on quotes does not always work as expected, especially if there are nested levels of quotes.
-Take the following text:
+Take the following text as an example.

 .. literalinclude:: quotes.txt
    :language: none